nozer0/nozer0.github.io/_posts/en/2014-04-29-numbers-in-computer.md

 <a id="byte_order"></a>
 ## Byte Order ##

 We already know different representation ways, but when input into bytes, it still have 2 formats based on the byte order.
-If put the most siginificant byte into the lowest address, this is called 'big-endian', on the contrary, 'little-endian', these names are from the book "Gulliver's Travels".
+If put the most significant byte into the lowest address, this is called 'big-endian', on the contrary, 'little-endian', these names are from the book "Gulliver's Travels".
 For example, the number '0xabcd', stores from 'a' to 'd' if 'big-endian', instead, 'd' to 'a'.
 Almost of CPUs, Intel, AMD are use 'little-endian' way.